Timeless path integral for relativistic quantum mechanics: Quantum theory of relativistic mechanics

-It should be noted that, unlike the classical theory, the relativistic quantum mechanics described above is \emph{not} equivalent to the conventional quantum theory, even if the system is deparametrizable.
+It should be emphasized that, unlike the classical theory, the relativistic quantum mechanics formulated in \secref{sec:general scheme} is \emph{not} equivalent to the conventional quantum theory, even if the system is deparametrizable.
 In conventional quantum mechanics, the time $t$ is treated as a parameter and not quantized as an operator.
 Thus, the measurement of $t$ is presumed to have zero uncertainty ($\Delta t=0$).
-In relativistic quantum mechanics, $t$ is on the same footing as other observables $q^i$ and the measurement of $t$ will yield nonzero $\Delta t$.
-For a simple harmonic oscillator govern by the relativistic Hamiltonian $H=p_t+H_0=p_t+{p_\alpha^2}/{2m}+{m\omega^2\alpha^2}/{2}$, it was shown in \cite{Reisenberger:2001pk,Marolf:2002ve} that, if $\Delta t\ll m\Delta\alpha^2/\hbar$, we can ignore the temporal resolution $\Delta t$ and idealize the measurement of $t$ as \emph{instantaneous}, and the conventional nonrelativistic quantum theory is recovered as a good approximation of the relativistic quantum mechanics.
+In relativistic quantum mechanics, by contrast, $t$ is on the same footing as other observables $q^i$ and the measurement of $t$ will yield nonzero $\Delta t$.

-In the following, we will first take the timeless double pendulum as an example to see how the above scheme is carried out, and then elaborate on some intricate issues.